jurdabos/vlc/docs/README.md

 5\. **Weather \& Hydrology**

 VLC integrates data from rain gauges and river level sensors to manage flood risk, an increasingly important metric with climate change.
 When rainfall intensity or river height crosses a threshold, the system can alert emergency services and the public.
-Wind speed sensors (on weather masts or building tops) might also be part of the network, aiding in air pollution dispersion modeling and providing warnings for high-wind events.
-All these metrics give a comprehensive picture of the city’s environmental conditions, beyond just pollution.

 SCALE OF DATA

-For a city the size of Valencia, the sensor deployment as of 2025 can be considered moderate, but it is growing.
-The pilot phases involve on the order of dozens of sensors, each streaming data at high frequency.
+For a city the size of Valencia, the sensor deployment as of 2025 can be considered moderate, but growing.
 The real-time data approach (“València al Minut”) means data is continuously fed into VLCi.

-REASONS FOR CHOOSING TIMESCALEDB FOR OUR SOLUTION
+WHY TIMESCALEDB?

-* PostgreSQL with TS superpowers + perfect with PostGIS for spatial queries
+* PostgreSQL with TS superpowers \& PostGIS for spatial queries
-* capable to join raw readings w/ rich metadata (later-phase device ↔ bus ↔ route ↔ neighbourhood) \& do windowed rollups, + map overlays
+* capable to join raw readings w/ rich metadata (later-phase device ↔ bus ↔ route ↔ neighbourhood) \& do windowed rollups + map overlays
-* sits behind a Kafka sink (pgJDBC), giving us a Lambda/Kappa-ish pipeline: speed in via Kafka, durable store in ts, serve aggs to grafana dashboards
+* sits behind a Kafka sink (pgJDBC), giving a Λ/Κ-ish pipeline: speed in via Kafka, durable store in ts, serve aggs to grafana dashboards
-* it inherits mature SQL-level RBAC, row/column policies, encryption options, \& audit patterns from pg, all of which can come in handy when we need to demonstrate purpose limitation, data minimization, storage limitation, \& confidentiality across the stack to match the EU frameworks we have to respect in VLC
+* inherits mature SQL-level RBAC, row/column policies, encryption options, \& audit patterns from pg (handy when in need to demonstrate purpose limitation, data minimization, storage limitation, \& confidentiality across the stack to match EU frameworks we have to respect in VLC)
-* pg-based documentation is abundant -> reliable DataOps gets a chance
+* pg-based documentation is abundant -> higher chance of reliable DataOps